department-of-veterans-affairs/vagov-content/va-gov/pages/health-care/index.md

   <div class="link">
     <a href="/health-care/secure-messaging/"><b>Use VA Secure Messaging</b></a>
-    <p>Communicate privately with your VA health care team through secure messaging.</p>
+    <p>Communicate privately with your VA health care team through Secure Messaging.</p>
   </div>

   <div class="link">
     <a href="/health-care/schedule-view-va-appointments/"><b>Schedule and View Your VA Appointments</b></a>
-    <p>Find out how to schedule an appointment by phone, online, or through secure messaging.</p>
+    <p>Find out how to schedule an appointment by phone, online, or through Secure Messaging.</p>
   </div>

   <div class="link">